risingwavelabs/risingwave-docs/cloud/source-manage-sources.md

 slug: /manage-sources
 ---

-To ingest data into RisingWave Database, you must first create a source.
-A source refers to an external data feed that RisingWave Database can read from.
-You can connect RisingWave Database to a variety of external sources like databases and message brokers.
+To ingest data into RisingWave, you must first create a source.
+A source refers to an external data feed that RisingWave can read from.
+You can connect RisingWave to a variety of external sources like databases and message brokers.

 You can manage your data sources in [**Source**](https://risingwave.cloud/source/).